 - If you have a disabled person’s pass, take the pass and evidence you are still at the same address and you are still disabled to one of our information centres.
 The evidence you are still disabled is outlined in the guidance notes for a disabled person’s or companion bus pass.

 - If you have moved, take evidence your new address is still in Northumberland and (if you are applying for a disabled person’s or companion pass, evidence you are still disabled) to one of our information centres.

-You need to do this as soon as possible (at least four weeks
+You need to do this as soon as possible (four weeks

 before expiry) so we can issue you with a new one.
 If you have moved to Northumberland but still have a pass from where you used to live, you should apply for a new pass straight away.
 Full details are available by ringing Northumberland County Council on 0345 6006400.